Adrish-web/thinking-os/README.md

 * Contradiction detection
 * Knowledge synthesis

-## Phase 4 — Research Workspace
+### Phase 4 — Integrations

-* Interactive graph
+* Interactive graph visualization
-* Obsidian integration
+* Obsidian plugin
 * VS Code extension
 * Web interface
+* MCP support

-## Phase 5 — Thinking OS
+### Phase 5 — ThinkingOS

-A system that continuously helps users:

-* organize knowledge
-* understand ideas
-* discover connections
-* identify gaps
-* develop better reasoning
+A complete platform for research, learning, writing, and scientific reasoning that remains local-first, extensible, and accessible.

 ---

-# Design Philosophy

-ThinkingOS separates **knowledge representation** from **intelligence**.

-The knowledge graph is the source of truth.

-Reasoning is reproducible.

-AI enhances the process but does not replace it.

-This allows the system to remain useful regardless of which language models are available in the future.

----

-# Why Rust + Python?

-**Rust**

-* High-performance graph engine
-* Storage
-* Search
-* Query execution
-* Long-term production runtime

-**Python**

-* Rapid prototyping
-* AI orchestration
-* Research workflows
-* Experimentation
-* Notebook integration

-The public APIs are designed so that Python can orchestrate the system while the performance-critical components live in Rust.

----

 # Contributing

-ThinkingOS is still in its early stages.
+ThinkingOS is in its early stages, and contributions are welcome.

-Contributions are welcome in areas including:
+Areas of interest include:

 * Graph algorithms
+* Knowledge representation
 * Information retrieval
+* Semantic search
-* Knowledge representation
+* Reasoning systems
-* Scientific workflows
+* Rust infrastructure
-* Local AI integration
-* Developer tooling
+* Python tooling
 * Documentation
 * Testing
+* Developer experience

-Please open an issue before implementing major architectural changes.
+Please open an issue before proposing significant architectural changes.

 ---

-# Long-Term Goal
+# Philosophy

-Build an open, local-first, extensible platform that helps people think more clearly—not just collect more information.

-If successful, ThinkingOS should become a foundation for research, learning, writing, and scientific discovery that remains accessible to everyone, with optional AI enhancements rather than mandatory cloud dependencies.
+ThinkingOS is built on the belief that the future of personal knowledge management is not about storing more information—it is about improving how we think.

+By combining structured knowledge, transparent reasoning, and optional AI assistance, the project aims to provide an open foundation for deeper learning, better research, and more effective decision-making.

 ---

 ## License

-This project will be released under a permissive open-source license (to be decided).
+This project will be released under a permissive open-source license.